TAXIIProject/TAXII-Specifications/README.md

 specifications
 ==============

+A repository for the development of TAXII Specifications and associated documents.

 ## Overview

-The TAXII-Specifications repository is a workspace for development of the TAXII Specifications.
+The TAXII-Specifications repository is a workspace for development of the TAXII Specifications and associated documents.
 Final revisions are tagged here and published to the TAXII website (http://taxii.mitre.org/specifications/index.html).
 This GitHub repository is used to promote the openness of TAXII, showing all document revisions and open issues.